NEW ARRIVALS TO ZAMBIA

 The newcomers’ material culture was radically different from that of the Stone Age.
-They were cultivators who kept domestic animals, they mined and worked metals, made pottery and lived in lath and plaster houses.
-We cannot know what language these Early Iron Age people used, but they were possibly the first of the ‘Bantu’ speakers – Black Africans whose millennia-long migration from, it is believed the Nigeria/Cameroon highlands, has made them dominant over most of the continent south of roughly 7 degrees N – a process completed in South Africa in 1994.
+They were cultivators who kept domestic animals, mined and worked metals, made pottery and lived in lath and plaster houses.
+It is not known what language these Early Iron Age people used but they were possibly the first of the Bantu speakers: Black Africans whose millennia-long migration from, it is believed, the Nigeria/Cameroon highlands has made them dominant over most of the southern continent.

-A glance at the National Heritage Map of Zambia shows that Early Iron Age sites occur throughout the country and in the south this population was probably dense enough to displace (or absorb) the aboriginals completely.
-Iron Age technology triumphed, not merely because metal made good strong weapons, but because the how, axe and the knife allowed agriculture to establish itself and to expand through the forests.
-Slash and burn, known as chitemene is the prominent system of agriculture in parts of Zambia to this day.
+Early Iron Age sites occur throughout the country and in the south this new population was probably dense enough to displace (or absorb) the aboriginals completely.
+Iron Age technology triumphed, not merely because metal made good strong weapons, but because hoes, axes and knives allowed agriculture to establish itself and to expand through the forests.
+Slash and burn, known as chitemene, is the main system of agriculture in parts of Zambia to this day.

-As iron ore does not outcrop everywhere, there was no doubt trade between places producing the metal and others which could sell, for example, dried fish from lakes or rivers, pottery or salt.
+As iron ore does not occur everywhere, there was trade between places producing the metal and others which could sell, for example, dried fish from lakes or rivers, pottery or salt.

-Besides Iron, copper began to be mined and refined about 350 AD.
-It was used to make jewellery and, cast in the for of a cross, as currency: as copper is today Zambia’s largest industry that this has been a mining country for at least 1600 years.
+Besides iron, copper began to be mined and refined about 350 AD.
+It was used to make jewellery and cast in the form of a cross as currency.
+Copper mining is today Zambia’s largest industry and dates back at least 1 600 years.

-In the Zambezi Valley, a few dozen kilometres downstream from the present Kariba Dam is a site called Ing-ombe Ilede (where the cow lies down) which was uncovered accidentally during civil engineering works in 1960.
-Here, one below the other, are villages dating from about 700 – 1000 AD and another from about 400 years later.
-The first settlement is typically Early Iron Age, but the second testifies to a far more sophisticated economy.
-The pottery is of a much higher quality than that found elsewhere in the country: the dead, presumably only the rulers, were buried with beads of gold (probably from the mines of Zimbabwe) and with copper currency crosses.
-There were also large numbers of glass beads which could only have been imported from the Indian Ocean seaboard, 1000 kilometres to the east of the site where the Muslim Swahili were trading with Asia.
-(The Ing-ombe Ilede Treasure, as it is called, is on display at the Livingstone Museum)
+In the Zambezi Valley, downstream from the present Kariba Dam, is a site called Ing-ombe Ilede (‘Where the cow lies down’) that was uncovered accidentally during civil engineering works in 1960.
+Here, one below the other, are villages dating from about 700 AD to 1 000 AD and another from about 400 years later (about 1100 AD to 1400 AD).
+The first settlement is typically Early Iron Age but the second testifies to a far more sophisticated economy.
+The pottery is of a much higher quality than that found elsewhere: the dead, presumably only the rulers, were buried with beads of gold (probably from the mines of Zimbabwe) and with copper currency crosses.
+There were also large numbers of glass beads that could only have been imported from the Indian Ocean seaboard, 1 000km / 620mi to the east where the Muslim Swahili were trading with Asia.
+The Ing-ombe Ilede Treasure, as it is called, is on display at the Livingstone Museum.

-Ing-ombe Ilede was obviously a small commercial state or principality, ruled by nobles, perhaps a plutocracy – and markedly different in structure from the village societies of the preceding period.
-It was a prototype of the kingdoms which characterised the Later Iron Age.
-They like Ing-ombe Ilede had firm trade patterns with the distant outside world.
+Ing-ombe Ilede was obviously a small commercial state or principality, ruled by nobles – perhaps a plutocracy – and markedly different in structure from the village societies of the preceding period.
+It was a prototype of the kingdoms that characterised the Later Iron Age.
+They, like Ing-ombe Ilede, had firm trade patterns with the outside world.